What a registered design covers

 A design right is an automatic right, much as with copyright, though it is considered somewhat less useful than a registered design right.
 Protection lasts for up to 10 years after the relevant product has been marketed, and up to 15 years from the date of design creation.
 2D designs (drawings) do not qualify; these would be registered under copyright.
 In addition to the shorter duration of protection, there is a knowledge requirement which design owners must meet when claiming design infringement – it must be proven that a competitor had knowledge of the relevant design when they were designing their allegedly infringing product.
 This knowledge requirement does not apply to a registered design, because a registered design is a monopoly right.

-To mitigate these risks, the owner/creator would need to record design related data in order ownership.
+To mitigate these risks, the owner/creator should record design-related data in order to assert ownership.
 It is not necessary to apply for this (in the UK) but for extra protection keep note of:

 What are the timescales?

-The IPO will examine your application within 1 month and if there are no objections, your design will be registered immediately.
+The UKIPO will examine your application within 1 month and if there are no objections, your design will be registered immediately.
+In the US, design patents can take 18-24 months to be examined and granted.

 Additional Intellectual Property Options

-Depending upon your business, there are many different formal intellectual property and informal intellectual property items to take into account.
-Learn more about each as well as specific formal intellectual properties such as copyrights, designs, patents, and trademarks.
-You can also receive more information regarding trade secrets, strategy and market intelligence, and more!
+Depending upon your business, there are many different formal intellectual property and informal intellectual property assets vesting in your company.
+Learn more about (i) formal intellectual property rights such as copyrights, designs, patents, and trademarks and (ii) informal IP such as trade secrets, strategy and market intelligence, and more!